Deployment

 Configuration

-Configure ntnsync using environment variables in the Secret:
+Configure ntnsync using environment variables:

 | Variable | Description |